rikicop/car-parts/docs/steps/InitialSetup.md

 7. We need to create a **provider** to wrap the components that will need to access the context.

-   7.1 And we need to create an action inside the provider: one for each action type we have in the reducer.
+   7.1 And we need to create actions inside the provider: one for each action type we have in the reducer.

    ```js